Charlotte metropolitan area: Nickname

+Regional identity

 The regional area around the city was at one time called Metrolina, a portmanteau of Metropolis and Carolina.
 The term has fallen out of widespread general use, though it still maintains a presence and is used by the North Carolina Department of Transportation.
 The term does retain a marketing value, and is thus also used by many businesses in the area.
 Metrolina refers to the region that includes the cities of Charlotte, Concord, Gastonia and Rock Hill.
 The name Metrolina came into fashion when North Carolina's other two large metropolitan areas took on nicknames—the Triangle for Raleigh/Durham/Cary/Chapel Hill and the Triad for Greensboro/Winston-Salem/High Point.
 (The Triad now goes by the name Piedmont Triad to distinguish it from other tri-cities.)